wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 .. warning::
     Changes in any decoder file in the ``/var/ossec/ruleset/decoders`` folder will be lost in the update process.
 Use the following procedure to preserve your changes.

-Unfortunately, it's not possible to overwrite decoders in the manner described in the rules above.
-To modify the standard decoders, follow the process described below.
+To change a default decoder, you can rewrite its file in the ``/var/ossec/etc/decoders`` directory, make the changes, and exclude the original decoder file from the loading list.

-If you want to customize the decoder file ``0310-ssh_decoders.xml``, do the following:
+If you want to customize the decoder file ``0310-ssh_decoders.xml``, follow these steps:

 #.
 Copy the decoder file ``/var/ossec/ruleset/decoders/0310-ssh_decoders.xml`` from the default folder to the user folder ``/var/ossec/etc/decoders`` in order to keep the changes.

 #.
-Exclude the original decoder file ``ruleset/decoders/0310-ssh_decoders.xml`` from the loading list.
-To do this, use the tag ``<decoder_exclude>`` in the ``/var/ossec/etc/ossec.conf`` file.
+Use the ``<decoder_exclude>`` tag  in the ``/var/ossec/etc/ossec.conf`` configuration file to exclude the original decoder file ``ruleset/decoders/0310-ssh_decoders.xml`` from the loading list.
 Thus, the specified decoder will not be loaded from the default decoder folder, and the decoder file saved in the user folder will be loaded instead.

    .. code-block:: xml
       :emphasize-lines: 11